natalieagus/50002-2022/_notes/e_sequentiallogic.md

 Recall that we learned the *dynamic discipline* that has to be obeyed to ensure that we do not end up storing invalid input signals.
-In the flip-flop configuration, we **connect** two D-latches together. <span style="background-color:yellow"> Hence the dynamic discipline for the slave latch has to be obeyed by the master latch because the *output* of the master latch is the *input* to the slave latch</span>.
+In the flip-flop configuration, we **connect** two D-latches together.  <span style="background-color:yellow; color: black"> Hence the dynamic discipline for the slave latch has to be obeyed by the master latch because the *output* of the master latch is the *input* to the slave latch</span>.

 To obey the dynamic discipline, there exist this **timing constraint** for the Flip-Flop configuration: